613WePleadTheSecond/ccwnj/docs/index.md

 The **requirements** list below is everything you need and the steps to complete them.
-Depending on the town you live in, the PD may want you to submit the requirements slightly differently.
+Some towns differ on how they want you to submit the requirements.

-If you see your town listed below the **requirements**, it is listing one of the requirements but specifically addressing how your town wants you submit it
+If you see your town listed below the **requirements**, it is listing one of the requirements but specifically addressing how your town wants you submit

-> 🔫 🚨 **Always be safe and make sure you are properly trained**: Taking a course to learn proper etiquette and safety should be your first priority especially if you plan on carrying
+> 🔫 🚨 **Always be safe and make sure you are properly trained**: Taking a course to learn proper weapons manipulation is a good start.
+Remember, its your right to carry but also your responsibilty to train. [certified instructors](#-certified-instructors)

 # **REQUIREMENTS**